Few-Class Arena: A Benchmark for Efficient Selection of Vision Models and Dataset Difficulty Measurement: Appendix

 \textbf{License.} We have searched available online resources and list the license of each dataset in Table \ref{tab:license}.
 For licenses not found in the datasets or websites denoted as ``*'', we assume they are non-commercial research use only.

 \textbf{Train/val splits.} The dataset format follows the convention of ImageNet:

-where a .txt file stores a pair of image id and and class number in each row in the following format
+where a .txt file stores a pair of image id and and class number in each row in the following format:

 We follow the same train/val splits when the original dataset has already provided.
-If the dataset does not have explicit splits, we first assign image IDs to all images, starting from 0, and select $4/5$ of all images as training set and put the rest in the validation set.
-Specifially, when an image whose ID satisfies the condition $ID$ $\%$ $5 == 0$, it will be moved to the validation set.
-Otherwise, it will be assigned as a training sample.
+If the dataset does not have explicit splits, we first assign image IDs to all images, starting from 0.
+We then select $4/5$ of the images as the training set and place the rest in the validation set.
+Specifially, if an image's ID satisfies the condition $ID$ $\%$ $5 == 0$, it is moved to the validation set; otherwise, it is assigned as a training sample.